raniana/Item-Catalog-App/README.md

 ## Catalog App:
 This python App displays a set of categories , each category contains number of items.
-The app provides authprization and authentication functionalities.
+The app provides authorization and authentication functionalities.
 Logged in users can add new categories.
 Users who created a category can add, edit or delete Items to it, so as delete or edit their own categories.

 ## How to Run The Code: